Excedrin/ch/README.md

 1. If we're at 0 DPS:

-    Level up Masked Samurai, to at least 2000.
+    Level up INITIALHERO, to at least INITIALLVL.

-    Level 25 other heroes to 200.
+    Level other heroes (thru Frostleaf) to 200.

     Buy upgrades.

-2. If Samurai is already lvl SAMURAI
+2. If INITIALHERO is already lvl INITIALLVL

     Level gilded heroes